ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 Collections are a distribution format for Ansible content.
 They can be used to package and distribute playbooks, roles, modules, and plugins.
-You can publish and use collections through `Ansible's Galaxy repository <https://galaxy.ansible.com>`_.
+You can publish and use collections through `Ansible Galaxy <https://galaxy.ansible.com>`_.

 .. important::
     This feature is available in Ansible 2.8 as a *Technology Preview* and therefore is not fully supported.
 It should only be used for testing and should not be deployed in a production environment.